commanderka/udacity/project2_continuous-control/README.md

 # Project details
-The environment consists of yellow and green bananas.
-The goal is to program and agent that collects as much yellow bananas as possible while avoiding to collect blue bananas.
-Yellow bananas give a reward of +1 while blue ones give a negative reward of -1.

 ## State space
 The state space is a vector with 33 dimensions, representing perceptual information of the environment the agent is currently observing.
 This is a simplification, the agent could be trained with image input as well.
 However, the neural network would be a bit more complicated then, containing convolution layers at the beginning.